semasquare/eleventy-external-links/README.md

 # eleventy-external-links

+Eleventy plugin to make all external links open securely in a new tab.

 This project is based on https://github.com/vimtor/eleventy-plugin-external-links.

-Eleventy plugin to make all external links open securely in a new tab

 ```shell script
 npm install -D eleventy-plugin-external-links